 Master clothes three new Liverymen

-The three Freemen of the Company were clothed individually by the Master, who handed each of them their commemorative scroll and then introduced to his two Wardens who each presented them with as small memento of the occasion in the form of cufflinks and a copy of the Company's history book.
+As is normal, after each new member took the declaration in open court, they were clothed in the Livery gown and received their commemorative scroll and signed the Company's register.
+After which they were introduced to the Senior and Junior Wardens who each presented a small memento of the day in the form of a pair of Livery cufflinks and a copy of the Company's history book.
 Once all three were clothed they were introduced to the rest of the Court.

 The Master's guest for the lunch was General Francis Richard Dannatt, Baron Dannatt, GCB, CBE, MC, DL who was head of the British Army from 2006 to 2009 and now sits in the House of Lords and sits on the Rural Economy committee.

 In his pre-dinner speech Lord Dannett said that while he had formal leadership training at Sandhurst he really only learned it on the ground.
 He went on to say that to accomplish any significant task requires three levels of planning Strategic, Operational and Tactical and that in his experience both in thew army and in farming that too little thought is given to the Operational level and this leads to poor delivery at a tactical level of the strategic goals that are set.
 An idea that gave the whole audience something to to think and chat about over luncheon.